1978 Italian Grand Prix: Post-race reactions

-Emerson Fittipaldi arrived together with his wife shortly thereafter Svenby, who informed them of the tragic news.
-Fittipaldi, who was friends with Peterson, said "I just can't believe it.
+Emerson Fittipaldi arrived together with his wife, Maria Helena, shortly thereafter Svenby, who informed them of the tragic news.
+Fittipaldi, who was friends with Peterson, cried profusely and said "I just can't believe it.
 We have been friends for so many years and now he is gone.
 Racing will change a lot for me.
 He was one of the greatest drivers and no one will replace him."
 Mario Andretti, also one of Peterson's friends, was on route and he said "Oh no. I wanted that title so badly, but I did not want to win it like this.
 What the hell shall I do with it now?
 I don't feel anything for it.
 One of my best friends is gone and motor racing will never be the same again.
 I was really looking forward to next year, he in the McLaren and me in the Lotus and we would have a good fight and afterwards sit down to have a beer and a good laugh about it."
 Peterson's first manager Sveneric Eriksson said "When Ronnie died, Sweden stopped.
 All was quiet.
 In many workplaces nothing was done during the day, people only discussed how Ronnie could die that way he did.
 In schools the children cried.
 Their great idol was gone.
 Some schools had to close, and the children were sent home."

 As a result of the start line crash, a medical car would follow the cars on the opening lap of every F1 race.
 In the United States, the race was broadcast on ABC's Wide World of Sports the Saturday after.
 It would be broadcast before same-day coverage of the 75-lap Michigan International Speedway USAC Championship Trial event that Andretti (who alternated with rookie Rick Mears in the Gould Charge for Team Penske during the season) was supposed to have participated, where broadcaster Jim McKay noted, "Later Peterson would die, but not until the next morning.
 Victory so long anticipated and so much earned, now tasted like ashes in Mario's mouth."